 4. Updated Operating System

 With the hardware in place, you still need to have the right software.
-If you use Microsoft Windows (e.g., not a Mac) then it needs to be version 7 or higher.
-Microsoft 10 is the latest version, but there have been some complaints about automatic updates and compatibility issues, so people sometimes favor Windows 7 or 8 instead.
+If you use Microsoft Windows (e.g., not a Mac) then it needs to be version seven or higher.
+Microsoft 10 is the latest version, but there have been some complaints about automatic updates and compatibility issues, so people sometimes favor Windows seven or eight instead.
 Mac/Apple products favor Mac OS X 10.10.
 Quite possibly, you already have met these requirements on your own computer, but you may need to do a system update so your version has the most recent fixes in place.
 In most cases, Windows or Mac OS X are built into your computer, so you shouldn’t have to pay anything extra.

 5. Updated Web Browser

 No single specific Web browser is required here, but whichever one (or more) you’re using, it needs to be fairly up-to-date so you aren’t wrestling through different bugs and security risks in the older versions.
 Any of the following browsers, should work for you, so long as they are no older than the *minimum version. (*For example, Google Chrome 48, is the 48th updated edition of Google Chrome.)
 Of course, the latest versions are preferred since they have the most up-to-date security measures.